VladimirKalachikhin/gpsdPROXY/README.md

 Indeed, SignalK can be used from gpsdPROXY only local.
 Via LAN it's odd.

 ### Collision detections
-The gpsdPROXY tries to determine the possibility of a collision according to the adopted collision model based on the specified detection distance and the probability of deviations from the course.
+The gpsdPROXY tries to determine the possibility of a collision according to the adopted simplified collision model based on the specified detection distance and the probability of deviations from the course.
 ![collision model](screenshots/s1.jpeg)<br>
  Object `{"class":"ALARM","alarms":{"collisions":[]}}` contains a list of mmsi and position of vessels that have a risk of collision.
 The [GaladrielMap](https://github.com/VladimirKalachikhin/Galadriel-map) highlights such vessels on the map and indicates the direction to them on self cursor.